Webler-Group/webler-group/README.md

 First, verify if the files /etc/apache2/mods-enabled/php8.*.conf and /etc/apache2/mods-enabled/php8.*.load exist.
 If they do not exist, you can enable the module using the a2enmod command.

-Ensure that the mod_rewrite module is enabled:
+Ensure that the mod_rewrite and mod_headers are enabled:

 ```
 sudo a2enmod rewrite
+sudo a2enmod headers
 ```

 Restart the apache service.